michaelyatco/Game-Of-Thrones-Quiz/README.md

 * Taking an app layout from drawing to XML code.
 * Creating, positioning, and styling views.
 * Creating interactivity through button clicks and Java code.
-* Creating a fun and interactive trivia game with Game of Thrones
+* Creating a fun and interactive trivia game with Game of Thrones.

 ## Built With